 When you live the #businesstravel #roadwarrrior life you just might find yourself in some pretty obscure or unique places.
 This has certainly been the case for me over the years.
-While I’ve hit lots of big and popular places, I’ve also been to some unusual and obscure parts of this country.Â This country of ours is truly amazing with color and fascinations all over it.
+While I’ve hit lots of big and popular places (NYC, Chicago, etc), I’ve also been to some unusual and obscure parts of this country.Â This country of ours is truly amazing with color and fascinating destinations in every nook and cranny.

-Minot, ND, or “The Magic City”
+Minot, ND, or “The Magic City” – suicide jumpers

-Recently visited the great city of Minot, ND.
+We start with a visit to the great city of Minot, ND.
 As we were heading to the hotel, we were blocked for several hours by police who’d close the road off because of a suicide jumper who’d climbed up onto a pedestrian bridge.
 Odd indeed.
-The Minot airport is really nice, btw.
-Wow.
-Minot used to be known as Little Chicago, given all of the organized crime there from the Al Capone days.
+Especially because the bridge was only like 17 feet or something off the ground.
+It ended with the jumper being taken into custody and me finally checking into my hotel.

 Monk Fudge in Amity, OregonÂ

 I’ve done a lot of business in Oregon over the years, but on one trip with a business partner of ours (who’s since died of heart failure – sad story) led us Amity, OR.
 My travel companion told me about Monk Fudge.
 I was incredulous.
 What the heck are you talking about?!
 He showed me.
 Pretty weird, IMO (in an Oregon sort of way), but the fudge was delish.
 And yes, it’s an actual monastery that makes fudge.

 This was my 2nd ever business trip and the last time I ever checked a bag.
 When I landed in OKC they announced my name over the airport speaker and informed me to go to baggage claim.
-Yes indeed it was lost.
+Yes indeed, it was lost.
 Never again.

 Weatherford, however, is west of OKC and we stayed in a tiny dumpy hotel and did some work at the police station / jail.
 What was unique about this trip is the prisoners at the jail served us lunch every day — after they let themselves out each morning or checked themselves in in the AM (some only did “day jail”).
 Bizarre.
 They were nice though.Â We also ate at Jiggs Smokehouse w/ some killer BBQ.

 Flew into Evansville, IN and drove across the state line / Ohio River to Owensboro, KY for a conference a few years back.
 Our conference was at a place that no longer exists: the Executive Inn Rivermont, or just the Rivermont.
 It was probably a great hotel at one point, but it was clearly not anymore.
 And because there’d been a fire in the hotel recently, we were stuffed into an even less desirable part of it.
 Apparently, the Rivermont is long gone, having been replaced w/ a new Convention center.
 Good for Owensboro!